Gabriel Moreno Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 21st-ranked team ERA among all league pitching staffs (4.50).
+- The Mets have the 22nd-ranked team ERA among all MLB pitching staffs (4.50).

-- Mets pitchers combine to surrender 111 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- The righty last appeared on Wednesday against the Milwaukee Brewers, when he tossed five innings, allowing two earned runs while giving up five hits.
+- In his most recent appearance on Wednesday, the right-hander tossed five innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.